kurtosis-tech/kurtosis/docs/docs/quickstart.md

 - Inserted & queried data via the API
 - Parameterized data insertion for future use

+This was still just an introduction to Kurtosis.
+Feel read about these topics (and more) further in our docs where you can learn [what Kurtosis is][homepage], understand the [architecture][architecture-explanation], and hear our [inspiration for starting Kurtosis][why-we-built-kurtosis-explanation].

+To keep exploring the world of Kurtosis beyond our docs, we encourage you to check out our [`awesome-kurtosis` repository][awesome-kurtosis-repo], where you will find real-world examples of how Kurtosis can be used, including:
+- The [Ethereum package][ethereum-package], used by the Ethereum Foundation, which can be used to set up local testnets
+- A powerful, paramterized package for standing up a local [Cassandra cluster with Grafana and Prometheus][cassandra-package-example] out-of-the-box
+- The [NEAR package][near-package] for local dApp development in the NEAR ecosystem

+Finally, we'd love to hear from you and engage with our users.
+Please don't hesitate to share with us what went well, and what didn't, using `kurtosis feedback` to file an issue in our [Github](https://github.com/kurtosis-tech/kurtosis/issues/new/choose), to [email us](mailto:feedback@kurtosistech.com), or to [chat with our cofounder, Kevin](https://calendly.com/d/zgt-f2c-66p/kurtosis-onboarding).

+Lastly, feel free to [star us on Github](https://github.com/kurtosis-tech/kurtosis), [join the community in our Discord](https://discord.com/channels/783719264308953108/783719264308953111), and [follow us on Twitter](https://twitter.com/KurtosisTech)!

 Thank you for trying our quickstart.
 We hope you enjoyed it.

-This was still just an intro to Kurtosis.
-To see examples that you can easily modify to be relevant to you, [check out our `awesome-kurtosis` repo][awesome-kurtosis-repo].
-To explore real-scale Kurtosis packages delivering value, see the [Ethereum package][ethereum-package], [Waku package][waku-package], or [NEAR package][near-package] as well as our list of [Kurtosis-provided packages being used in production][kurtosis-managed-packages] and [Kurtosis packages in the wild][wild-kurtosis-packages].

-Finally, we'd love to hear from you and engage with our users.
-Please don't hesitate to:
-- Share with us what went well, and what didn't, using `kurtosis feedback` to file an issue in our [Github](https://github.com/kurtosis-tech/kurtosis/issues/new/choose), to [email us](mailto:feedback@kurtosistech.com), or to [chat with our cofounder, Kevin](https://calendly.com/d/zgt-f2c-66p/kurtosis-onboarding)
-- [Star us on Github](https://github.com/kurtosis-tech/kurtosis) (this helps a lot!)
-- [Join our Discord](https://discord.com/channels/783719264308953108/783719264308953111) (also available with the `kurtosis discord` CLI command)
-- [Reach out to us on Twitter](https://twitter.com/KurtosisTech) (also available with the `kurtosis twitter` CLI command)

 <!-- !!!!!!!!!!!!!!!!!!!!!!!!!!!
 ONLY LINKS BELOW HERE !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! -->